fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_plugin.rst

     - :code:`notebooks`: contains any number of Jupyter notebooks and associated data, that will be made available to users through :ref:`command line<python-usage>`.

 Any of these folders is optional.
+Any other folder will be ignored.

 Plugin packaging